 Nirit MoskovitchMember of Board of Directors

-Nirit is the executive director of The Social Guard and previously served as the spokesperson for the Association for Civil Rights in Israel.
+Nirit is the Director of Public Outreach at Ir Amim.
+Previously, she served as executive director of The Socia Guard, and as the spokesperson for the Association for Civil Rights in Israel.
 Nirit has an MA in public policy.

 Rawan BisharatMember of Board of Directors